ayousuf23/PowerShell-RFC/Archive/Draft/RFCNNNN-Archive-Module-v2.md

     so that I can reliably store and deliver content while taking up less storage space.

     As a PowerShell user,
-    I can create an archive that preserves the relative file structure, so that I can keep track of which folders the contents of the archive came from and so that I can replicate the same structure on other computers.
+    I can create an archive that preserves the relative path structure, so that I can keep track of which folders the contents of the archive came from and so that I can replicate the same structure on other computers.

-Relative file structure refers to the hierarchial structure of files and folders relative to the current working directory.
+Relative path structure refers to the hierarchial structure of a path relative to the current working directory.

     As a PowerShell user,
     I can filter what files to include in an archive,